Magicalbananapi/GravityLib/README.md

 Generally, strength values closer to zero are weaker and those further from zero are stronger, while a strength of zero prevents movement.

-Negative gravity values act as antigravity and repel entities while keeping their direction intact, and thus a gravity of -1 Up would look like Dinnerbone does.
+Negative gravity values act as antigravity and repel entities while keeping their direction intact, and thus an entitiy with an upwards gravity of -1 strength would look like Dinnerbone does.

 ---